kodedninja/ri/readme.md

 ## About
-Inspired by [`rxi/sandbird`](https://github.com/rxi/sandbird) I began to wonder whether it would be possible to use that little HTTP server in more complex website context.
+Inspired by [`rxi/sandbird`](https://github.com/rxi/sandbird) I began to wonder whether it would be possible to use that little HTTP server in a more complex (in very relative terms) website context.
 A router is a basic building block in that.

 This is all very experimental and unfinished.
 Sometime in the future I plan to change the simple list based storage into a trie.

 ## Usage